Dany-Drgh/PDFUnlcoker/README.md

 ## 📥 Download & Installation

-You can download the standalone `.exe` file and run it directly — no installation required.
+You can download the standalone `.exe` file from the [releases section of this repository](https://github.com/Dany-Drgh/PDFUnlcoker/releases).
+This executable is built using `PyInstaller` and includes all necessary dependencies, so you can simply download it, extract it, and run it directly — no installation required.

 If you're using the Python script instead, continue below.